Kei-Atsumi/Meta_F1HybridVariation.scripts/README.md

+# Readme

-# Non-additive genetic effects induce novel phenotypic distributions in male mating traits of F1 hybrids
+This repo includes all data, supplementary material and R code of the paper "**Non-additive genetic effects induce novel phenotypic distributions in male mating traits of F1 hybrids**".

 ## Folders and files